syncfusion-content/maui-docs/MAUI/DataGrid/Grouping.md

 ### Customize indent column background color

-The indent columns can be customized by the writing style for DataGridIntentCell TargetType.
+The indent columns can be customized by the writing style for DataGridIndentCell TargetType.

 The following code snippet shows how to apply a background color to the indent cell based on the column index:

 {% tabs %}
 {% highlight xaml %}